lbrios/essex-service-design-toolkit/docs/documentation/core/structuring-forms.md

 A well laid-out form, with simple and intuitive questions will improve the quality of data you receive from users.

+## Designing good services

+Forms don't exist in isolation, so it's important to [design an end-to-end user journey](https://www.gov.uk/service-manual/design/introduction-designing-government-services).

+This means that there are no dead-ends and things like eligiblity criteria and things the user will need to complete the journey are made clear from the outset.

 ## Question protocols

 Before you start building a form, you should understand what you're asking and why.
 The easiest way to do this is through a question protocol.
 These are a series of things to think about before adding each question to your form.